 Serve Oven-Roasted BBQ Salmon alongside; Warm Grilled Vegetable Salad with White Beans and Feta, Spring Couscous Salad with Avocado and Fresh Herbs, or Greek Orzo Salad.

-Save any leftover salmon for the next day’s BBQ Salmon Kale Caesar Salad.
+Save any leftover salmon for the next day’s Salmon and Rice Salad.
 As if you’re going to have leftovers…

 Ingredients You’ll Need: